ml6team/fondant/docs/components/component_spec.md

 Here we define the schema of the `image` and `embedding` fields which will be produced by the component.

 Now that we know how to define dynamic fields to be produced, let's take a look at how we can use the `additionalProperties` to define additional field to be consumed.
-Building on the previous example, suppose we have a component that takes either an `image` or `embedding` field as input to query a certain vector database.
-This can be defined as follows:
+Building on the previous example, let's take a component that takes either an `image` or `embedding` field as input to query a certain vector database.
+The specification for such a component can be defined as follows:

 ```yaml
 consumes: